egonw/tmp/paper.md

 Lua filter to work with the APA Citation Styling Language (CSL, see [https://citationstyles.org/](https://citationstyles.org/)), different from the CSL used by the _Journal of Cheminformatics_).

-## Wednesday (half way) progress report

-Achievements:
+## Achievements

+During the week, we implemented various new features and ended up with the following achievements at the end of the BioHackathon (including some non-CiTO-related outcomes):

 1. We updated the software that runs the BioHackrXiv PDF generation service
 2. We added CiTO support and now can annotate the bibliography in Markdown for PDF generation
-3. We added Scalable Vector Graphics (SVG) support (not CiTO related) to allow people to add high-resolution figures
+3. We added Scalable Vector Graphics (SVG) support to allow people to add high-resolution figures

-## Friday final report

-At the end of the BioHackathon we achieved the following outcomes:

-1. CiTO support with recent CSL
+4. CiTO support with recent CSL
-2. SVG support
+5. SVG support
-3. Added RDF
+6. Added Resource Descriptino Framework (RDF) support
-4. Updated software stack
+7. Updated software stack
-6. Added tests
+8. Added tests
-3. Tested the new preview generator
+9. Tested the new preview generator
-4. Support biohackathon groups with their publications
+10. Support BioHackathon groups with their publications

 ## Future work